-Please apply as soon as possible, applications will be considered as they are received.
+Please apply as soon as possible, applications will be considered in early January.
 Submit a short covering letter outlining your relevant skills and experience along with your CV Seek

 · Deliver high quality outreach case management services to women and children who have experienced or are experiencing family violence through trauma informed, systems and developmental frameworks

 · Coordinate referrals for support and liaise with specialist services as required

 · Undertake MARAM comprehensive risk assessment, needs assessment, safety planning and case planning with women and children